d-meiser/d-meiser.github.io/_posts/2018-9-24-denver-seattle-not.md

 The remaining 30 miles to Dubois were very painful.
-It took me about five hours and most of that time I was in the drops, working very hard to make barely more than hiking speed.
-Gearing never higher than 38/18 and a long stretches of 38/24.
+It took me about five hours and most of that time I was in the drops, working very hard to achieve barely more than hiking speed.
+Gearing never higher than 38/18 and long stretches of 38/24.
 It was also cold.
 I was wind chilled the entire time while wearing almost all my clothes except for a down jacket.

 After a 30 minute lunch break at Super Foods in Dubois I decided to point my bike East and head back to Lander.
 It was a bit of a spur of the moment decision.
-I'm sure the pain and exhausting of that day played a big part in it.
-But the bigger picture was objectively not looking good.
+I'm sure the pain and exhaustion of that day played a big part in it.
+But the bigger picture was objectively not looking good either.
 I could not hope to make more than another 30 miles of progress that day.
 And probably significantly less than 100 miles on the following two days.
-At that point I'd be in a pretty hole time and distance wise.
+At that point I'd be in a pretty big hole time and distance wise.
 And I'd have to really exert myself to even make it that far.
 A couple of tourers coming down from Moran told me that it had been storming up there the last couple of days with good amounts of precipitation.
 Rain during the day and snow during the night.
 Frost in the morning.

-So while I'm sure that some people would have been able to press on and some would have been able to finish on the schedule I had allowed myself I believe that I made the right decision for myself and I'm happy with it.
+So while I'm sure that some people would have been able to press on and some would have been able to finish on my schedule I believe that I made the right decision for myself and I'm happy with it.
 Of course it was very disappointing and upsetting at the time.

 It was remarkable to observe the changes that the decision to turn around brought within me.
 Up until that point the whole ride